ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - Only give a gift if one is certain, that the receiver deserves it.
 On the other hand, only receive a gift, if you are certain that you deserve it.<br>

+- The amount of pleasure that you can give is directly proportional to the amount of pleasure that you can receive.<br>